ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

-# The CS:GO Major Series Supplemental Rulebook
+# The CS Supplemental Rulebook

 ### Foreword
-The goal of the Major is to bring together the best Counter-Strike players in the world to a LAN setting, provide them an opportunity to claim their title, and to demonstrate to millions of CS:GO players around the world just how high the Counter-Strike skill ceiling is.
+The goal of the Major is to bring together the best Counter-Strike players in the world to a LAN setting, provide them an opportunity to claim their title, and to demonstrate to millions of CS players around the world just how high the Counter-Strike skill ceiling is.

 The Major represents the pinnacle of Counter-Strike skill and provides an open invitation for the best in the world to participate regardless of their means or access.